Outdoor Tribe is run by people in the community to benefit the health and wellbeing of themselves and others

 We promote intergenerational activities and events because we recognise the wellbeing benefits they can deliver to all involved.

 Our volunteers usually start by joining our Social Forestry group, helping with light woodland management tasks.
-The skills they learn and wellbeing benefits they experience enthuses many of them to seek greater involvement.
-“Giving to others” can provide a great boost to wellbeing and, having undergone DBS checks, volunteers then become part of our family session support team.
+The skills they learn and wellbeing benefits they experience encourages some to join our volunteer visitor support team.

 Keep doing what you’re doing – it’s amazing!

 Susan Collini is the main leader, holding Practitioner qualifications to deliver Social Forestry sessions, Mindfulness in a woodland setting and Forest School for children.
 Susan also delivers training for the OCN Level 3 Social Forstry course.

 Susan has long recognised that co-connection between people and woodlands delivers wellbeing benefits to both and runs regular Social Forestry session for adults, many of whom graduate to further involvement as DBS checked volunteers for our monthly sessions for families with SEN children.

 Susan is particularly interested in promoting intergenerational learning, bringing those from older and younger generations together for shared learning/activity sessions.
 These events promote broad wellbeing benefits and community, helping build social capital between different generations.